Johnny Mathis (album): History

 In the liner notes for the original album, Columbia Records executive and album producer George Avakian wrote of a visit to a nightclub to hear Mathis during a trip to San Francisco in the summer of 1955: "I gave in to the blandishments of my good friend Helen Noga... and agreed to go listen to a 19-year-old local boy."
 The young singer's talent was immediately apparent: "Before Johnny finished his second song, I knew I was going to sign him....
 Obviously he had more training than most pop singers; his extraordinary breath control and sweeping range indicated that.
 He could do as many different things as four very different singers might, and do them well.
 All he needed was experience and seasoning."
 Avakian knew this would take time and returned in January 1956 to see how his skills were developing.
 "Johnny's repertoire, already unusually broad, had grown enormously, and so had his poise and control.
 He had learned what to do with his hands, how to make and maintain close contact with his audience, and to program his songs most effectively.
 Best of all, he had grown so much in quality that I had no doubt that the time had come to record."

 Avakian also described what he had in mind for this project: "I visualized a series of intimate small-band sessions with a variety of arrangers, each given carte blanche as to instrumentation and treatment within the overall interpretation of each song as taped as a guide by Johnny in San Francisco."
 As the head of the jazz department at Columbia, however, he had developed an ear for that vocal style.
 "Johnny's singing is thoroughly jazz-oriented, so naturally arrangers were chosen who had a thorough command of the jazz idiom, as well as the ability to write imaginatively for a pop vocalist."
 He explained that these arrangers had "done a certain amount of what might be called experimental writing.
 Under the circumstances, it is not surprising that these arrangements contain many elements seldom encountered in pop vocal accompaniments."

 Despite this album's failure to chart, Avakian also produced the Wonderful Wonderful LP for Mathis the following year.

+Reception

+Cub Koda of AllMusic wrote "Although Mathis swings comfortably on these sides, the fit wasn't a good one, and the album wasn't a commercial success.